jainaman224/Algo_Ds_Notes/Fibonacci_Number/README.md

 - Otherwise, iterate through N, storing each computed answer in an array along the way.
 - Use this array as a reference to the 2 previous numbers to calculate the current Fibonacci number.
 - Once we reach the last number, return it's Fibonacci number.

-**Time complexity : O(N)**

-Each number, starting at 2, up to and including N, is traversed, computed and then stored for O(1) access later on.

 ### Approach 3: Iterative Approach